KamaniasFaucet/multicoinlib/multicoinlib_flutter/README.md

 This package provides flutter support for the [multicoinlib](https://pub.dev/packages/multicoinlib) library for Multicoin and other cryptocoins.
-A `CoinlibLoader` widget is included that must be used when targeting web to ensure the library is ready to be used.
+A `MultiCoinlibLoader` widget is included that must be used when targeting web to ensure the library is ready to be used.

 An example app is provided in `example/` that demonstrates use of the loader